CJEnright/tb/README.md

 `tb new projname/sub` - creates a new subproject
 `tb start projname` - starts tracking project
-`tb start sub` - start a project based off of suffix `tb stop projname` - stops tracking project
+`tb start sub` - start a project based off of suffix `tb start sub reponding to email` - start a project based off of suffix.
+The part after "sub" are the notes `tb stop projname` - stops tracking project
 `tb stats 2 days` - show time tracked for the past 2 days (flexible, accepts hour/day/week/month/year)
 `tb timecard projname 2 days` - similar to stats but